Scene Reports

 You enter on a back road at the park.
 The path looks confusing, why are all these cars parked everywhere?
 There are like 1970s veedubs and caravans (“do people live in these?”) parked all around.
 I saw some lady looking confused and so I asked her if she was looking for Floating.
 Yes she was.
 Visiting from Estonia.
 Ok.
 So I led her and Xiapei with me up the path til we got to the 3 story staircase/jungle lookout over the expanse of the mires of Floating U.

 The name and description of the event made it sound archaic and spacey and it lived up to its name, but in a good way.
 In the afternoon was a workshop where people built all kinds of radio antennas to transmit and receive from.
 At least that’s my understanding.
 The workshop sounded cool but I didn’t want to be at this thing all day from 2pm to 11pm so figured I’d check out the performances.
 We arrived a couple minutes into the first set.
 It was nice, packed, but hard to hear standing so far back.
-For the second set I grabbed some wine and sat down next to Stefan Hainbach the synthfluencer.
+For the second set I grabbed some wine and sat down next to Hainbach the synth wizard and “synthfluencer”.
 I introduced myself to him and his partner and we hit it off.
 They were really nice, and super knowledgeable.
 We talked for a while and exchanged contact info.
 Will invite them to open studios next month.

 Haven’t mentioned the music.
 I think I missed Kris Kuldkepp’s performance.
 They used the constructed antennae from the workshops made during the day I believe.
 The performer Wouter Jaspers (founder of Koma Elektronik) basically was tuning into all these transmissions scattered around the Floating University Property.
 There were dipoles, monopoles, and many others I don’t know the name with eccentric antenna patterns (didn’t see a Yagi).
 The sounds of the animals (birds, frogs, crickets) blended with the radiophonics making a warm, pleasing semi-alien planet soundscape.
 So lovely.
 I actually almost fell asleep I was so relaxed.
 It went on a for a long while. and at the end, peace.
 Hainbach was pleased.
-(Can you spot him in the photo?)

-🔗 AN(8)X Festival 2025: Phantom Parade at MAAYA - 08.08.2025
+🔗 AN(8)X Festival 2025: Phantom Parade @ MAAYA - 08.08.2025

 Lights and dancers at the AN(8)X festival